Will killings in Minneapolis force another US government shutdown?

 - list 3 of 3Minnesota judge orders ICE chief to appear in court

 But an impasse has emerged in the waning days before the deadline.
-The shift came amid public outrage at the latest shooting death resulting from President Donald Trump’s immigration enforcement drive.
+The shift came amid public outrage at the latest shooting death resulting from US President Donald Trump’s immigration enforcement drive.

 In the days since immigration agents killed US citizen Alex Pretti in Minneapolis, Minnesota, on Saturday, Democrats have drawn a stark line.